 If you want a few more functions and a bigger screen with more data, another few quid gets you this CatEye model.
 You get a stopwatch as well as a clock, and it'll attempt to work out how many calories you've burned.
 That's really only useful for comparing the amount of work you've done between rides; don't hit McDonald's hard just because it says you'd burned off the equivalent of three Big Macs.

-For just £16 this is the cheapest wireless computer we've found from a significant brand.
+For just £16 this is one of the cheapest wireless computers we've found from a significant brand (though if you're really strapped, the B'Twin 120 is even cheaper at £12.99).
 It has a big display, and features include average and maximum speed, trip and total distance, clock, stopwatch and speed comparison against the average so far.

 Our reviewer found the 500 (then called the Count 8) to be "a simple and dependable little unit.
 Granted it won't provide you with the enormous array of data and online Strava bragging rights but I was never left particularly wanting for anything on my rides".